kubernetes/kubernetes/docs/proposals/troubleshoot-running-pods.md

 The Generic Runtime Manager's `RunDebugContainer()` calls `startContainer()` to create the Debug Container.
-Additionally, `SyncPod()` is modified to skip Debug Containers unless the sandbox is restarted and garbage collection doesn't delete Debug Containers until the pod is deleted.
+Additionally, `SyncPod()` is modified to skip Debug Containers unless the sandbox is restarted.

 ##### Step 3: kubelet API changes